 Side Effects & Safety

-Dill is safe when consumed as a food.
-Dill also seems to be safe for most people when taken by mouth in medicinal amounts.
+Dill is LIKELY SAFE when consumed as a food.
+Dill is POSSIBLY SAFE for most people when taken by mouth as a medicine.

 When applied to the skin, dill can sometimes cause skin irritation.
 Fresh dill juice can also cause the skin to become extra sensitive to the sun.
 This might put you at greater risk for sunburns and skin cancer.
 Avoid sunlight.
 Wear sunblock and protective clothing outside, especially if you are light-skinned.

-Not enough is known about the safety of using dill during breast-feeding.
+There is not enough reliable information about the safety of taking dill as a medicine if you are breast-feeding.
 It’s best to stick to food amounts.